and its members have been committed to student success with a particular

 – AASCU President Muriel Howard

-Re-Imagining the First Year (RFY) is a new project aimed at ensuring success for all students, particularly those who have historically been underserved by higher education: low income, first generation, and students of color.
+Re-Imagining the First Year (RFY) is a project aimed at ensuring success for all students, particularly those who have historically been underserved by higher education: low income, first generation, and students of color.
 With support from the

 The goal of RFY is to dramatically improve the quality of learning and student experience in the first year, increase retention rates, and improve student success.
 The RFY project is a groundbreaking collaboration to substantively and sustainably alter the first-year experience for students at participating AASCU institutions.